Bilmem2/ACMG_Assistant/README.md

 ---

-A comprehensive tool for classifying genetic variants according to ACMG/AMP 2015 and 2023 guidelines.
-Features VAMPP-score implementation, comprehensive in silico predictor integration, and evidence evaluation algorithms.
+A comprehensive, robust tool for classifying genetic variants according to ACMG/AMP 2015 and 2023 guidelines.
+Features enhanced VAMPP-score implementation, 50+ in silico predictor integration, advanced evidence evaluation algorithms, and comprehensive error handling for clinical-grade reliability.

 ## ⚙️ Key Features